 Along with the historic sights, the park offers several different hiking trails for more discovery away from the cliff dwellings.

 Mesa Verde National Park is also a great location for field trips for schools.
-As one of the best preserved Ancestral Puebloan archeological sites, the park offers a unique opportunity for kids to learn about archeology and history.
+As one of the best preserved Ancestral Puebloan archaeological sites, the park offers a unique opportunity for kids to learn about archeology and history.

 Because of the extensive number of sights to see, Mesa Verde National Park lodging allows visitors to spend enough time to be able to see all that they can.
 Whether it’s for a half a day or for four, Mesa Verde National Park is a definite must.